rdvm/m1hypr/README.md

 Check out the Asahi project for latest guidance but for today:

 * `curl https://alx.sh | sh`

+The installer will pretty much hold your hand through the process but for reference here are my "answers" and notes for the prompts.

 * `N` on "Expert mode"
 * `r: Resize an existing partition to make space for a new OS`
-* Pick how much space to leave for macOS (did 40% for macOS today)
+* Pick how much space to leave for macOS (I did `40%` for macOS)
 * `f: Install an OS into free space`
 * `2: Asahi Linux Minimal (Arch Linux ARM)`
 * Pick how much space on new partition for Linux (default is max; I did max)